Tags

 Fortunately I was heading to Bangkok’s famous MBK Center the following day.
 One of the biggest electronics malls in the world, MBK has it all.
 Be it from soup to nuts, or maybe circuit boards to cameras, you’ll find it all there.

-So around I went looking for a tech with the right gear for the job.
-With hand signals, a sad face, and outstretched arms holding my Logitech mouse like a sick newborn puppy, it didn’t take long.
 When I caught the eye of an electronics tech sitting around, I headed over and pointed out the area requiring minor surgery.
 After about 30 seconds in his hands, it was fixed.
-The friendly Thai man wouldn’t accept payment, even when I insisted.
+The friendly repairman wouldn’t accept payment, even when I insisted.
 Just an easy job.

 Back at my apartment, I gathered the pieces to put it all back together.
 The screws went back in, and some super glue I bought at 7-11 sealed the pads back in place.
 I popped a battery in and the green light came on.
-Success.
+Success!

 I don’t know how long it will hang on, but it’s been over three months since the fix and my little VX Revolution is still going strong.
 It’s a tough life for a mouse tagging along with me.